MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-translating-colors-use.md

 ---
-Description: 'A translation adds a value to one or more of the four color components.
-The color matrix entries that represent translations are given in the following table.' ms.assetid: 'a0d89989-9b98-42fb-8d87-206581e3c91e'
+Description: A translation adds a value to one or more of the four color components.
+The color matrix entries that represent translations are given in the following table. ms.assetid: a0d89989-9b98-42fb-8d87-206581e3c91e
 title: Translating Colors
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Translating Colors